The

 ZS8, PRINCE

 EDWARD & MARION IS.
-Yuris, YL2GM will be active as
+Yuris, YL2GM is QRV as ZS8W from Marion

 for more information.
 QSL via ClubLog's OQRS,